PostiDigital/woocommerce-shipping-plugin/readme.txt

 = Is this ready for production use? =

 Yes!
-If you encounter any issues related to this plugin, please report at https://github.com/Seravo/woo-pakettikauppa/issues or to asiakaspalvelu@pakettikauppa.fi
+If you encounter any issues related to this plugin, please report at https://github.com/Seravo/woo-pakettikauppa/issues or Posti customer service

 = Can Shipping method names be translated? =